It’s time to take ownership of mental health and wellbeing!

 Listen to Time to Change Programme Manager, Andrew Berrie, speaking about the Employer Pledge Programme during Event Wellbeing Week 2019.

 STEP 3.
-Book an EventWell Team Campfire and/or Speaker Session, and/or #EWBitesize Workshops
+Book an EventWell Speaker, Team Campfire, and/or #EWBitesize Workshop

-Schedule a day and time for an EventWell rep – experienced in the world of events and trained in areas of wellbeing, stress management, mindfulness, and mental health first aid – to visit you and your team, in your workplace, for an informative and informal team discussion or bitesize workshop.
+Schedule a day and time for an EventWell speaker or expert – experienced in the world of events and trained in areas of wellbeing, stress management, mindfulness, and mental health first aid – to visit you and your team, in your workplace, for an informative talk, informal team chat or bitesize workshop.

-We have 16 informative mental health and wellbeing topics for you to choose (and you’d be achieving the ‘Thriving at Work’ core standard number three!).
+There are 16 informative bitesize mental health and wellbeing topics for you to choose (and you’d be achieving the ‘Thriving at Work’ core standard number three!).

 Our campfire and workshop formats help to foster group discussion and peer-to-peer learning, and they are proven to improve engagement.